This is my hands-on review of the Newpowa 100 Watt Monocrystalline Solar Panel.

-I tested it with a multimeter.
-I rigged up a custom testing system to measure its power output.
-And I used it in my solar power projects for over a month.
+For this review I first tested the panel with a multimeter.
+Then I rigged up a custom testing system to measure its power output.
+I also used it in my solar power projects for over a month.

 Newpowa 100W 12V Monocrystalline Solar Panel